engbasel/artest/SETUP_GUIDE.md

 ### Step 1: Grant Permissions
 When you first launch the app, it will ask for camera permission:
 - **Tap "Allow"** when prompted
-- If you accidentally denied it, go to device Settings → Apps → AR Car Showroom → Permissions
+- If you accidentally denied it, go to device Settings → Apps → AR  Showroom → Permissions

 ### Step 2: Launch AR
 - Tap the **"Launch AR Experience"** button on the home screen